-- 1. Improve traffic movement efficiency and safety by constructing a roundabout on Cockle Street and coach drop off area. - 2.
-Stabilise and surface underutilized open space on Cockle Street and construct 164 additional car parking bays. - 3.
+- Improve traffic movement efficiency and safety by constructing two roundabouts on Cockle Street.
+The design of Cockle Street will incorporate a bus layover area capable of accommodating 7 coaches between the roundabouts and immediately to the east of the easternmost roundabout. - 2.
+Construct a slip lane at the intersection of Mangrove Street and St Kilda Road to support bus and long vehicle turning movements towards the bus layover area in Cockle Street. - 3.
+Stabilise and surface underutilized open space on Cockle Street to create 134 additional car parking spaces.
+The design of the car park will incorporate a native vegetation buffer between the adjacent residential area. - 4.
 Stabilise and resurface the existing trailer park.
-Line mark for 120 long trailer bays and 51 standard bays.
-Increase washdown area from 4 to 5 bays (new 3.1 width, including acoustic barriers) and install new gross pollutant trap. - 4.
-Modify the intersection at St Kilda Road and Whiting Street with a roundabout to direct coaches to the secondary northern car park near the hotel. - 5.
-Ashpalt the Fooks Terrace northern car park near the hotel to include coach layover and drop off configuration to include 6 coach bays and 61 car parks. - 6.
-Construct RV layover area, for 8 RVs, near to the boat launch facility toilet block. - 7.
-Asphalt the main carpark adjacent to the playspace formalising 189 carparks. - 8.
-Asphalt Mangrove Trail parking near main entrance. - 9.
-Increase boat launch / retrieval capacity by constructing an additional ramp lane. - 10.
-Improve safety and efficiency of launching and retrieval by providing additional pontoons for mooring and pedestrian path connection. - 11.
-Encourage pedestrian access to the Mangrove Trail by establishing a footpath connection from the kiosk. - 12.
-Improve visitor safety along the breakwater by improving the footpath surface and installation of solar lighting - 13.
-Explore opportunities for the area taking into consideration the Visitor and Tourism Strategy, International Bird Sanctuary, water front amenity and potential future services. - 14.
-Explore opportunities for the Mangrove Trail and Interpretive Centre in a separate report to be presented.
+Line mark for 120 long trailer bays install an additional washdown area and new gross pollutant trap. - 5.
+Construct RV layover area near the boat launch facility toilet block. - 6.
+Asphalt the main car park adjacent to the play space, formalising 189 car parks. - 7.
+Increase boat launch/retrieval capacity by constructing an additional ramp lane. - 8.
+Improve safety and efficiency of launching and retrieval by providing additional pontoons for mooring and pedestrian path connection. - 9.
+Encourage pedestrian access throughout the precinct by developing a path network including a link between the kiosk and the mangrove trail. - 10.
+Improve visitor safety along the breakwater by improving the footpath surface and installation of solar lighting - 11.
+Pursue opportunities for the area taking into consideration the Visitor and Tourism strategy, International Bird Sanctuary, water front amenity and potential future services. - 12.
+Explore opportunities for the Mangrove Trail and Interpretive Centre in conjunction with the South Australian Government and the development of the Adelaide International Bird Sanctuary.

-It is envisaged that the proposed capital works to improve the Marine Recreation Precinct and Mangroves would be implemented in four stages, preceded by detailed design and consultation:
+It is envisaged that the proposed capital works to improve the Marine Recreation Precinct and Mangroves would be implemented in stages, preceded by detailed design and consultation: